mariusk/emacs-color/README.md

+**Code was recently updated to make sure foreground and background colors are always in contrast with eachother.**

 Syntax highlighting is great.
 Emacs has lots of modules for such.
 And Emacs extensibility allow one to tweak it to ones liking.
 Here's a quick screenshot demonstrating how I use colors in my source code, and